AOSC-Archive/aosc-wiki/users/installation/amd64.md

 # tar --numeric-owner -pxvf /path/to/tarball/tarball.tar.xz
 ```

+**Notes: When executing un-tar, be sure to use the root user to execute**

 # Initial Configuration

 Here below are some extra steps before you configure your bootloader - strongly recommended to avoid potential issues later.